Policy 1300 Acceptable Use of Digital Technology

 2.6 Personal Information of students and staff is protected under the Freedom of Information and Protection of Privacy Act.
 The Board of Education is bound, under its obligation to this Act, to carefully manage all personal information within its custody and control how it is collected, used and released.
 This includes restrictions on the release of personal information without permission.

-2.7 Users include (but are not limited to) students, parents, guardians, staff members, volunteers, guests, Parent Advisory Committee members, Board of Education members given authorized access to District Technology Resources, regardless of whether access is onsite or offsite.
+2.7 Users include (but are not limited to) students, parents, guardians, staff members, contractors, volunteers, guests, Parent Advisory Committee members, Board of Education members given authorized access to District Technology Resources, regardless of whether access is onsite or offsite.

 2.8 Spamming is the action of sending irrelevant or unsolicited bulk messages indiscriminately to a large number of recipients through electronic messaging systems like e-mails and other digital delivery systems.